dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **List binder or matcher**, **map binder or matcher**, or **record binder or matcher**: These do not introduce variables themselves but may contain type patterns and subpatterns that do.
-A named record field with no subpattern implicitly defines a variable with the same name as the field.
-If the pattern is a matcher, the variable is `final`.

 *   **Literal matcher**, **constant matcher**, or **wildcard binder or matcher**: These do not introduce any variables.